apollographql/apollo-client/docs/source/react-apollo-migration.md

 ---
-title: React Apollo v2.1 migration guide
+title: New in React Apollo 2.1
-description: How to migrate to the latest version of React Apollo
+description: A guide to what's new in React Apollo 2.1
 ---